MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role have global permissions within Microsoft SharePoint Online, when the service is present, as well as the ability to create and manage all Microsoft 365 groups, manage support tickets, and monitor service health.
 For more information, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

 > [!NOTE]
-> In the Microsoft Graph API and Azure AD PowerShell, this role is named SharePoint Service Administrator.
+> In the Microsoft Graph API and Microsoft Graph PowerShell, this role is named SharePoint Service Administrator.
 In the [Azure portal](/azure/azure-portal/azure-portal-overview), it is named SharePoint Administrator.

 > [!NOTE]
 > This role also grants scoped permissions to the Microsoft Graph API for Microsoft Intune, allowing the management and configuration of policies related to SharePoint and OneDrive resources.